Library Board approved June 1, 2011. Revised February 15, 2012. Revised February 24, 2015.

 - All Library patrons enjoy safe and secure library facilities;

 - The Library'smaterials are protected from theft and damage; and

 - All Library employees have a safe and secure workplace.
 Illinois Library Law authorizes the Board of Library Trustees "to exclude from the use of the library any person who willfully violates the rules prescribed by the board."

-- All conduct that may reasonably be expected to create a disturbance or otherwise interfere with the quiet and safe use and enjoyment of the Library by others (for example, but not limited to, loud or boisterous conversations, running, fighting, threatening or harassing behavior, use of video equipment including cell phone cameras, obstructing others' access to Library resources, etc.) is PROHIBITED.
+A. No conduct is permitted that may reasonably be expected to create a disturbance or otherwise interfere with the safe use and enjoyment of the Library by others (for example, (but not limited to) loud or boisterous conversations, running, fighting, threatening or harassing behavior, obstructing others'ʹ access to Library resources, etc.).

-- Personal distribution of leaflets, survey taking, collecting signatures on petitions, solicitations and similar activities on library property are PROHIBITED.
+E. Personal distribution of leaflets, survey taking, collecting signatures on petitions, solicitations, and similar activities on library property are not permitted.

-- Library users may not leave personal belongings in the Library when they leave the building.
-The Library is not responsible for any loss of users' personal belongings, through theft or otherwise.
-Bulky items that take up excessive space are not permitted in Library facilities or on Library grounds.
+F. Library users may not leave personal belongings in the Library when they leave the building.
+The Library is not responsible for any loss of users'ʹ personal belongings, through theft or otherwise.
+Large items that obstruct walkways or cannot fit easily under a chair or table are not permitted in Library facilities or on Library grounds.